-Scott Barlow, an “End-Up Prevention Specialist” (ha ha, you might need to listen to figure that one out!) joins me in a special episode about changing your career.
-Scott is sort of a Career Mentor, in the sense that he guides people that want to change their job into their career.
-He does this by walking them through a process that narrows down what they actually want to do with their life, at least when it comes to work.
+Scott Barlow with Happen To Your Career joins me in a special episode about changing your career.
+Scott helps guide you to a career that fits you best.
+He does this by walking you through a process that narrows down what you actually want to do with your life, at least when it comes to work.

 Do you spend the majority of your day at a job you don’t like or want to change?
 Maybe this is the episode for you.
 Scott and I talk about careers and get you to start thinking about what you really want to do with your life.